AREA 51 TOP 10 FACTS

 In January 2006, space historian Dwayne A. Day published an article in online aerospace magazine The Space Review titled "Astronauts and Area 51:

-to CIA director William Colby by an unknown CIA official.
-The memo reported that astronauts on
+in 1974 to CIA director William Colby by an unknown CIA official.
+The memo reported

 Although the name of the location was obscured, the context led Day to believe that the